 Instead of passing through body scanning machines, travelers can request that a TSA perform other inspection options, which will most likely be in the form of a full-body pat down as well as a metal detector screening.

-In addition, travelers can sign up for a trusted traveller program, such as TSA PreCheck or Global Entry, to gain a trusted traveler number and walk through the security checkpoint without additional screenings.
+In addition, travelers can sign up for a trusted traveler program, such as TSA PreCheck or Global Entry, to gain a trusted traveler number and walk through the security checkpoint without additional screenings.

 The Hierarchy of TSA Officers